roblevay/T2764/Lab 11 Powershell.md

 ```powershell
 Install-Module -Name SqlServer -Scope CurrentUser -Force -AllowClobber
 ```
-You may get different messages, depending on what is alreadt installed.
+You may get different messages, depending on what is already installed.
 It does not matter for now.

 ## 🧑‍💻 Step 5 – Modify Script Using PowerShell ISE